Hoary marmot: Behaviour and diet

 Hoary marmots frequently sun themselves on rocks, spending as much as 44% of their time in the morning doing so, although they will shelter in their burrows or otherwise seek shade in especially warm weather.
 They forage for the rest of the day, returning to their burrows to sleep during the night.

 In areas frequented by people, hoary marmots are not shy.
 Rather than running away at first sight, they will often go about their business while being watched.

-Mating occurs after hibernation, and two to four young are born in the spring.
-Males establish "harems", but may also visit females in other territories.